groupdocs-merger/GroupDocs.Merger-Products/content/merger/java/extract/epub.en.md

     link_title: "Learn more"
     picture: "about_merger.svg" # 480 X 400
     content: |
-       [GroupDocs.Merger for Java](/merger/java/) is a powerful solution for document manipulation.
-It supports over 50 file formats, including PDF, Word, Excel, PowerPoint, images, and archives.
-Perform operations like merging, splitting, extracting, swapping, and removing pages with ease.
+       [GroupDocs.Merger for Java](/merger/java/) is a versatile document processing tool that supports over 50 file formats, including PDF, Word, Excel, PowerPoint, and images.
+It provides essential features such as merging, splitting, extracting, swapping, and removing pages.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to merge PPTX documents"
+    title: "How to extract EPUB pages"
     content: |
-      [GroupDocs.Merger](/merger/java/) provides merging capabilities for PPTX documents.
-Enhance your Java applications by merging multiple files into one.
+      [GroupDocs.Merger](/merger/java/) allows you to extract pages from EPUB documents easily.
+Enhance your Java applications by integrating advanced document management capabilities.

-      1. Specify the path to the first PPTX file.
+      1. Specify the file path of the source EPUB document.
-      2. Select the second file.
+      2. Choose the pages you want to extract.
-      3. Set additional options if needed.
+      3. Extract the selected pages.
-      4. Merge the files and save the output.
+      4. Save the extracted pages as a new document.

     code:
       platform: "java"